 - For other suppliers, we will seek declarations that they meet appropriate requirements and may ask them to give information on their working practices.

 - We will apply appropriate vetting procedures, based on the level of risk identified, to ensure we are comfortable that any risks involving slavery can be identified and addressed promptly.

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide updates to our staff via our intranet and internal newsletters/briefings and by providing both written and oral reminders of good practice.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training and updates to our staff via our intranet and internal newsletters/briefings and by providing both written and oral reminders of good practice.